links

 We elected our first bishop in 1815, the Right Reverend John Croes, who had been rector of Christ Church in New Brunswick prior to his election.

 New Jersey ranks sixth out of 100 domestic dioceses in the Episcopal Church in the number of parishes.
-The diocese is 14th in number of baptized persons.
+The diocese is 11th in number of baptized persons and the 9th largest by Average Sunday Attendance (2021).
+It is also the largest diocese to be led by a woman.
 The diocese originally covered the entire state; due to the growth of the church in the mid-1800s, the northern third was split off in 1874 to become the Diocese of Northern New Jersey, known today as the Diocese of Newark.
 The dividing line is the border between Essex and Union Counties, between Morris and Somerset Counties, and between Warren and Hunterdon Counties.
 The exception is the City of Summit, which was assigned to the Diocese of Newark, allegedly because of 19th-century train routes.

 There are 134 congregations in this diocese, including seasonal, collegiate, and institutional chapels.
 The oldest congregation in the diocese is Saint Peter’s Church in Perth Amboy, where services began in 1685.
 The oldest extant church building is St. Mary’s in Burlington, built in 1703 and enlarged several times.
 There are more than 15 colonial-era parishes in this diocese.
 The Diocese has a reputation for broad ethnic, liturgical and socio-economic diversity.

-Currently there is one retired bishop and 370 priests and deacons in the diocese, along with 55 clergy “licensed to act.”
-The Right Reverend William (Chip) Stokes, our diocesan bishop, was elected in May 2013 and consecrated in November 2013.
-He is the twelfth diocesan bishop of New Jersey.
-He will retire in June 2023, when we will ordain and consecrate our thirteenth bishop, current Bishop-Elect the Reverend Dr. Sally French.
+Currently there are two retired bishops and 370 priests and deacons in the diocese, along with 55 clergy “licensed to act.”
+The Right Reverend Sally J. French, our diocesan bishop, was elected in January 2023 and consecrated in June 2023.
+She is the thirteenth diocesan bishop of New Jersey, and the first person in the Anglican Communion whose ordinations as deacon, priest, and bishop were all by women.

 More information about the history of the diocese can be found in our Archives.